cynthiabelleza/projects/README.md

 # projects

-List of project in each knowledge area.
+List of projects in each knowledge area.